 Taking krill oil supplements is a safe and effective way to increase your intake of the omega-3 fatty acids EPA and DHA.

-Most krill oil capsules are smaller than fish oil capsules and are less likely to cause fishy aftertaste and burping.
+Most krill oil capsules are smaller than fish oil capsules and are less likely to cause fishy aftertaste or fishy burps.

-While the American Heart Association recommends 250-500 milligrams of combined EPA and DHA per day, most studies of krill oil demonstrating health benefits use between 300 milligrams and three grams of krill oil, providing approximately 45-450 milligrams combined EPA and DHA per day[*].
+The American Heart Association recommends 250-500 milligrams of combined EPA and DHA per day.
+But most studies demonstrating krill oil benefits use between 300 milligrams and three grams of krill oil, providing approximately 45-450 milligrams combined EPA and DHA per day[*].

 If you’re taking krill oil for wellness and disease prevention, try taking between one and three grams of krill oil per day.